-Katrina has acted in many of the major patent cases in Australia in the last twenty-five years across a broad range of technologies, including in the fields of pharmaceuticals and biotechnology (including relating to the hepatitis C virus, the AIDS virus, taq polymerase, erythropoietin, omeprazole, Viagra, escitalopram, olanzapine, rosuvastatin, high codeine poppies, fish oils and parasite treatments), antibodies and biosimilars (including Keytruda, Mabthera and etanercept), vaccines (including meningococcal vaccines, and recently for Merck in its four-year battle with Wyeth/Pfizer over pneumococcal vaccines), gene technologies (including transgenic mice, methods for cattle breeding, and recently CRISPR gene-editing technology, CAR T-cell technology and personalized medicine), medical devices (such as dialysis machines, taxol-coated stents, pregnancy testing kits, syringes for Panadol and condoms), as well as many patents in the fields of chemistry and physics (including mining, LED lights, corrosion mitigation and solar cell technology) and IT (including poker machines, and for Samsung in its battle against Apple over smartphone technology).
+Katrina has acted in many of the major patent cases in Australia in the last twenty-five years across a broad range of technologies, including in the fields of pharmaceuticals and biotechnology (including relating to the hepatitis C virus, the AIDS virus, taq polymerase, erythropoietin, omeprazole, Viagra, escitalopram, olanzapine, rosuvastatin, aripiprazole, high codeine poppies, fish oils and parasite treatments), antibodies and biosimilars (including Keytruda, Mabthera and etanercept), vaccines (including meningococcal vaccines and pneumococcal vaccines), gene technologies (including transgenic mice, methods for cattle breeding, CRISPR gene-editing technology, CAR T-cell technology and personalized medicine), medical devices (such as dialysis machines, taxol-coated stents, pregnancy testing kits, syringes for Panadol, condoms and sexual stimulation devices), as well as many patents in the fields of chemistry and physics (including mining, LED lights, corrosion mitigation and solar cell technology) and IT (including poker machines, and for Samsung in its battle against Apple over smartphone technology).
 She has also been involved in many cases concerning patent term extensions (including obtaining an extension of term for the escitalopram patent several years after expiry resulting in a large claim for damages) and patent entitlement disputes.